w3c/svgwg/master/coords.md

 <p>Whether a new SVG viewport also establishes a new additional
-clipping path is determined by the value of the {{overflow}} property on the element that establishes the new SVG viewport.
+clipping path is determined by the value of the [[#OverflowAndClipProperties|overflow]] property on the element that establishes the new SVG viewport.

 <h3 id="Units">Units</h3>